 - Sinus Lift.
 The sinuses are located in the back of the mouth above the upper molars, and they are separated from the teeth by a very thin bone.
 When you are missing a tooth or teeth near the sinuses, dental implant placement is often not possible because this bone is too thin to support it.
 Fortunately, your oral surgeon can perform a sinus lift to supplement this bone with new bone growth and create a sturdy foundation for dental implants.

 - Ridge Augmentation.
 The alveolar ridges are the bones that support both the upper and lower row of teeth.
 In some patients, these bones are smaller than average, making dental implant placement difficult.
 A ridge augmentation (or ridge expansion) can create a more supportive foundation for implants by increasing the height and width of the ridges.

 - Major Bone Grafting.
 Major bone grafting is typically only necessary to treat severe bone loss; such is the case with birth defects and facial trauma injuries.
 In most instances, your oral surgeon can use bone from another part of your body, such as the hip, to perform the bone graft.

 Bone Grafting at Mountain State Oral & Facial Surgery

-If a dentist or oral surgeon has previously told you that you do not qualify for dental implants because of lack of bone support, please contact one of our offices in Charleston, Hurricane, Huntington, Parkersburg, or Beckley, WV.
+If a dentist or oral surgeon has previously told you that you do not qualify for dental implants because of lack of bone support, please contact one of our offices in Charleston, Hurricane, Huntington, Parkersburg, or Beckley, WV, or Ashland, KY.
 Whether you suffer from mild or severe bone loss, we are confident we can restore your smile.
 Schedule a consultation to learn more about bone grafting.